Thar0/F3DEX3/README.md

     - The change needed in OoT is: in `src/code/z_lights.c`, in `Lights_BindPoint`, `Lights_BindDirectional`, and `Lights_NewAndDraw`, set
       `l.type` to 0 right before setting `l.col`.
+- Segment 0 is now reserved, ensure segment 0 is never set to anything but 0x00000000.
+In F3DEX2 and prior this was only a good idea, in F3DEX3 segmented addresses are now translated recursively (that is, gsSPSegment(0x08, 0x07001000) sets segment 8 to the base address of segment 7 with an additional offset of 0x1000) so for correct behavior when supplying a direct-mapped or physical address such as 0x80101000, segment 0 must always be 0x00000000 so that this address resolves to e.g. 0x101000 as expected in this example.

 SM64 only: